gabrielmmf/cool-compiler/README.md

 # Design Decisions
 ## Definitions
-A comment_val variable was defined to store the depth of the comment, allowing nested comment without errors.
+A comment_val variable was used to store the depth of the comment, allowing nested comment without errors.
 When a token "(*" is reached, the comment_val is incremented:

 	int comment_val = 0;